openshift/training/docs/02-install.md

 any input.
 It will simply begin to perform the installation.
 When you get to the exercises for scaling/exploring your cluster, note the starting machine types and quantities.

+### NOTE
+When providing an `install-config.yaml` to the installer, the YAML file is actually consumed (deleted) during the installation process.
+The installation options chosen ultimately end up represented in the state of the cluster in the JSON and Terraform state files.
+If you have any desire to retain the original `intsall-config.yaml` file, be sure to make a copy.

 # Problems?
 If you had installation issues, see the [troubleshooting](06-troubleshooting.md) section.